 Brighton Cabinetry combines exquisite wood types, expressive door styles and enduring colors to create a unique and beautiful statement in your home.
-Brighton Cabinetry brings you options that include warm woods like Red Oak, Maple, Cherry and Walnut, and those with a distinctive look such as Red Birch, Rustic Alder, Quarter Sawn White Oak, Hickory and Rustic Hickory.
+Brighton Cabinetry brings you options that include warm woods like Red Oak, Maple, Cherry, Clear Alder and Walnut, and those with a distinctive look such as Red Birch, Rustic Alder, Quarter Sawn White Oak, Hickory and Rustic Hickory.
 Each bringing its own particular characteristics to a variety of cabinet styles.

 Maple is a smooth, close-grain wood that is primarily white in color.
 While maple is very uniform, you will notice random rays of wood grain outlines in small dark lines occur in white maple.
 Small black dots, known as bird’s eyes, and black material traces are another touch in solid maple doors.
 Maple will begin to take on a golden hue as it ages.